danyk20/CMS_DAQ_simulation/README.md

 #### Validation

-There is implemented custom validator for all envelopes since documentation suggest that approach: "You should consider writing application-specific custom validation routines for your buffers" but there exist also some 3rd part libraries:
+There is implemented custom Protocol Buffer validator for all envelopes since documentation suggest that approach: "You should consider writing application-specific custom validation routines for your buffers" but there exist also some 3rd part libraries:

 Note: To disable RabbitMQ envelopes validation update `configuration.yaml` file.